 Enter the amount of the Montana mineral royalty tax withheld from royalty payments received during the year.
 This is generally reported on federal Form 1099-MISC.
 Royalty payments made to owners of Montana mineral rights are subject to state tax withholding if certain thresholds are met.
 This amount is no more than 6% of your Montana royalty payments and should not be confused with the production taxes that are also subtracted from your royalty payments.
 If the mineral rights are held by a partnership, S corporation, estate or trust in which you have an ownership interest or from which you receive a distribution, enter the amount reported to you as your share of the withholding.
 Include a schedule detailing the calculation of your portion of the withholding and any supporting documents such as the Montana Schedule K-1 (issued to you by the entity) or a copy of the Form 1099 issued to the partnership, S corporation, estate or trust.
-For more information, please visit "Mineral Royalty Withholding" at revenue.mt.gov.
+For more information, visit revenue.mt.gov/home/businesses and select the General Tax Information/Special Programs tab.